ndsurgenor/friends-of-belvoir-park/README.md

 ### Features to Implement

-The following are ideas which can be implemented into the site at a later time:
+The following are ideas which can be implemented into the site at a later time (when skillset allows):
-- Add pages to show photos from events
+- Add a page (Gallery) to show the latest photos from the group's activities, including a linked preview to their Instagram account.
-- Add
-- Reformat contact form to load message within iframe
+- Add an embedded calendar on the Events page to show specific dates for at least one year ahead.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- This site has been tested for responsiveness across different screen sizes both by utilizing Google Chrome's developer tools.
+The following link provides a [Responsive Preview](https://ui.dev/amiresponsive?url=https://ndsurgenor.github.io/friends-of-belvoir-park/) of various screen sizes.
+- This site has been tested for responsiveness in 'real-world' contexts by viewing the site on widescreen desktop and laptop setups, medium-screen tablets, and smaller-screen smartphone devices.
+- This site has also been tested for responsiveness on various browsers including Chrome, Firefox, Edge and Safari.
+- Navigational links have been tested to ensure that they direct to the correct page and in the case of external links that they open in a new tab.
+- Paragraph text and any accompanying images have been tested to ensure they reorder correctly at various screen sizes.
+- The Contact page form has been tested to ensure certain that required fields are provided when the submit button is clicked.
+- The Email field within the form has been tested to ensure that an email address is provided (i.e. the text includes an @ symbol) when the submit button is clicked.

 ### Validator Testing